 When I first played Dark Souls 2, I went in blind like everyone else.
-As I progressed through the game, I realized that it was much different from the other games in certain ways.
-One way it was different was the way the health worked in the game.
+As I progressed through the game, I realized it was much different from the other games in specific ways.
+One way it was different was how the health worked in the game.

-There were many things that I tried; but once my health started dropping, I was very confused about how to bring it back up again.
+I tried many things, but once my health started dropping, I was confused about how to bring it back up again.
 It seemed like I was just losing health every time I died.
 I finally got tired of this and looked up the solution.

-The reason your health is dropping in Dark Souls 2 is because of the hollowing mechanic in the game.
-Basically, the more you die, the less health the game is going to give you when you respawn.
-There are many ways that prevent your health bar from dropping.
+Your health is dropping in Dark Souls 2 because the more you die, the less health the game will give you when you respawn.

 Here are many ways that prevent your health bar from dropping in Dark Souls 2:

 - Equip the Ring of Binding

 Human Effigies will probably be one of your most valuable possessions in Dark Souls 2.
 As you keep dying, your health bar will drain slowly and give you less health each time.
 When you use a Human Effigy, your humanity will return and allow you to regain total health when you rest at a bonfire.